-Student loan repayment options come into play when it’s time to pay back the debt you’ve accumulated in college.
+Student loan repayment options come into play when it’s time to pay back your debt in college.
 There are quite a few different options, each one set to meet different needs and requirements.
-Three types that fit under the umbrella of federal repayment loans include direct consolidation, income-driven repayment, and basic.
+First, we’ll cover the different routes for repaying student loans in general terms, and then we will dive into the different repayment plans available for federal and private student loans so you can help determine which is the right option for you.

 One option the Department of Education offers is Direct Consolidation.
 If you have several different loans, this provides you with the opportunity to combine them.
 It makes it simpler to repay, resulting in one monthly payment and one loan holder.
 However, before deciding to consolidate, you will want to look carefully into your options as well as the advantages and disadvantages it provides.